City of Deltona

 Background:

-The request is to rezone 36.46 acres along North Normandy Boulevard,
+The request is to rezone 36.46 acres along North Normandy

-from Single-Family Residential (R1-AA) to Mixed-Use Planned Unit
+Boulevard, from Single-Family Residential (R1-AA) to Mixed-Use

-Center, the project supports LIVE-WORK-PLAY goals and economic
+designated Activity Center, the project supports LIVE-WORK-PLAY

-development.
-Approximately, 52% of the site will be used for light
+goals and economic development.
+Approximately, 52% of the site

-industrial, office, or retail purposes.
-The Mayor and City Commission
+will be used for light industrial, office, or retail purposes.
+The Mayor

-comments/discussion, the Development Agreement was revised to
+Agreement was revised to include:

 -